MuhammadHussain2004/weather-app/README.md

-💱 Currency Converter
+🌦️ Weather App

-This Currency Converter project is a simple yet powerful web application developed using HTML, CSS, and JavaScript.
-It allows users to convert an amount from one currency to another instantly, offering accurate and dynamic exchange rates through API integration (or predefined rates).
+This Weather App is a responsive and interactive web application built using HTML, CSS, and JavaScript.
+It allows users to check the current weather conditions of any city in real time by fetching live data from a weather API.

-The project demonstrates strong JavaScript logic, API handling, and DOM manipulation skills.
-It provides a clean and user-friendly interface, enabling smooth and efficient currency conversions within seconds.
+The project demonstrates strong skills in API integration, asynchronous JavaScript (fetch & promises), and DOM manipulation, providing accurate and user-friendly weather updates in a visually appealing interface.

 🚀 Features

-Real-time currency conversion

-Dynamic input handling for amount and currency selection

-Clean, responsive, and user-friendly interface

-Fast and accurate results
+Real-time weather updates for any city

+Displays temperature, humidity, wind speed, and weather condition

+Dynamic background changes based on weather type (optional)

+Responsive and modern UI

-Error handling for invalid inputs
+Error handling for invalid city names

 🧠 Tech Stack

-HTML5 – Structure of the application
+HTML5 – Application structure

 CSS3 – Styling and responsive layout

-JavaScript (ES6) – Core functionality and logic implementation
+JavaScript (ES6) – Core functionality and API handling

-(Optional) API Integration – For real-time currency rates
+OpenWeatherMap API (or similar) – For fetching real-time data

 💡 Highlights

-Demonstrates DOM manipulation, event handling, and data validation

-Excellent example for understanding API-based JavaScript projects
+Excellent example of API-based JavaScript project

+Implements asynchronous programming with fetch API

+Clear validation and smooth user interaction

-Efficient, lightweight, and responsive design
+Lightweight, efficient, and visually engaging design